Bucket-monkey567/m5fire-unit-thermal-camera-code/README.md

 if your having troubles with connecting to Arduino please go to this link: https://docs.m5stack.com/en/arduino/arduino_ide
 # Code
-The code is in examples, named factory test
+The code is in examples>factory test

 # Desc